developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/about/index.md

 * Network port 443 must be enabled to reach the Google Cloud Firebase platform.
 The client application sends device status and events to the server over HTTPS.

-* The following hostnames must be allowed through the firewall or proxy. <br>
+* The following domains must be allowed through the firewall or proxy. <br>

-    Hostnames accessed by device:
+    Domain names accessed by device:

     * `*.google.com`
     * `*.googleapis.com`
     * `*.firebaseio.com`
     * `connectivitycheck.gstatic.com` (Required by Google for Android to connect to a wireless network.)
+    * `us-central1-[projectID].cloudfunctions.net` (Required for the execution of Cloud Functions for Firebase, where <i>[ProjectID]</i> is supplied by Zebra during the cloud setup process.)
     <br>

-    Hostname accessed by the admin on a PC:
+    Domain name accessed by the admin on a PC:
-    * Web portal URL - supplied by Zebra during the cloud setup process
+    * Web portal - supplied by Zebra during the cloud setup process.
 <br>

-<p>If the firewall or proxy does not support wildcards, add the following hostnames to the allow list:</p>
+<p>If the firewall or proxy does not support wildcards, add the following domains to the allow list:</p>

 * `www.googleapis.com`
 * `firestore.googleapis.com`